haloriyan/embo/README.md

-# EMBO - Enterprise Module for Building Open-source
+# EMBO - Easy Module for Building Open-source
-Embo is a simple way to building enterprise opensource project.
+Embo is a simple way to building awesome opensource project.
 Integrated PHP-JS will help you for developping a project.
 Have you used Laravel or CodeIgniter?
 You'll can use this.

 ## Installation
 ```